wp-plugins/multi-rating/readme.txt

 Yes they are OK in a responsive web design except the star rating image is 130px fixed width.
 The rating results text wrap onto the next line and the rating form is a HTML table.

 == Screenshots ==
 1. Blog post with star rating results after_title.
-You can change the position of the star rating results to before_title, add a shortcode [displayRatingResults] or add function call display_rating_results() in theme PHP code
+You can change the position of the star rating results to before_title, add a shortcode [displayRatingResult] or add function call display_rating_results() in theme PHP code
 2. Default rating form.
 You can customise the CSS in the plugin options
 3. Page showing star rating results after post title, rating form after_content and top rating results widget in sidebar.
 You can customise the position of the rating form to before_content, after_content, add a shortcode [displayRatingForm] or add function call display_rating_form() in thme PHP code
 4. Plugin settings 1